Losing your Home to the Bank

 - Deed-in-lieu of foreclosure: Your lender may accept the voluntary transfer of the title of your home back to them in exchange for cancellation of your mortgage debt.
-This approach may have tax implications for you, and it may not be possible if there are other liens against your home.
+This may not be possible if there are other liens against your home.

 - Assumption: This option permits a qualified buyer to take over your mortgage debt and the mortgage payments, even if the mortgage was originally non-assumable.

-Members of the armed services on active duty and their dependents are entitled to special protections under the Servicemembers Civil Relief Act,which limits interest rates to 6% and prevents non-judicial foreclosures during the period of active service and for nine months afterward.
+Members of the armed services on active duty and their dependents are entitled to special protections under the Servicemembers Civil Relief Act, which limits interest rates to 6% and prevents non-judicial foreclosures during the period of active service and for nine months afterward.
 If this may apply to you, contact your unit's Judge Advocate or your installation's Legal Assistance Officer.
-Locate your legal assistance office at this website: http://legalassistance.law.af.mil/content/locator.php.
+Locate your legal assistance office at this website: legalassistance.law.af.mil/content/locator.php.

 Homeowners' Attempts to Resist Foreclosure

 Delaying or vacating trustee's sale: Under very limited circumstances, a borrower may be able to halt a trustee's sale or even set aside a trustee's sale after it occurs.
 The California Homeowner's Bill of Rights specifically identifies violations which may qualify for an injunction, particularly for "dual tracking."
 CC § 2924.19.
 These protections are scheduled to end at the end of 2019.